andrewse/cocis/README.md

-# Call of Cthulhu: INcandescent Slumber
+# Call of Cthulhu: Incandescent Slumber
+A campaign of Call of Cthulhu 7th edition.